-As the lead agency for the Pasadena Continuum of Care (CoC), the City of Pasadena is responsible for reporting the findings of the Homeless Count to HUD.
-Results from the Homeless Count are also included in the CoC’s annual funding application to HUD and serve as the main source of data used by State and Federal government entities to determine funding allocations and resources the city receives for homeless services.
+The Homeless Count in Pasadena is conducted annually to measure the prevalence of homelessness and collect data from people living in unsheltered locations and temporary shelters.
+The count is a collaborative effort between the Pasadena Continuum of Care and it’s lead agency, the City of Pasadena.
+The results are reported to the U.S. Department of Housing and Urban Development (HUD) and included in the CoC’s annual funding application to HUD and serve as the main source of data used by public funders (i.e. federal, state, and county) to determine funding allocations and resources the city receives for homeless services.

-Data for the sheltered count was collected for the evening of February 22 through the Homeless Management Information System (HMIS).
+Data for the sheltered count was collected for the evening of January 24 through the Homeless Management Information System (HMIS) and comparable databases.
 HMIS is a database used to confidentially collect client-level data for people experiencing homelessness served by providers in the CoC.
 The sheltered count includes people staying in emergency shelters, including hotels and motels paid for by a homeless services agency, and transitional housing programs.

-In conjunction with the broader Homeless Count, Pasadena also conducted a supplemental count of unaccompanied youth experiencing homelessness between 18 and 24 years old.
-This dedicated count is part of a nationwide effort established and recommended by HUD to improve the understanding and scope of youth homelessness.
-Trained local youth service providers and youth peer navigators conducted the count between 3:00 to 5:00 p.m. on February 23 in specific areas where young people experiencing homelessness are known to congregate.
+In addition to the general count, Pasadena conducts a supplemental count of unaccompanied youth between 18 and 24 years old experiencing homelessness.
+This count aims to improve understanding and awareness of youth homelessness and is conducted in specific areas where young people experiencing homelessness are known to gather.

 DEFINITION OF HOMELESSNESS.

-Homelessness is defined in a number of different ways across federal agencies and institutions (i.e. U.S. Department of Education or the U.S. Department of Health and Human Services).
-The HUD definition of homelessness is used to determine who is included in the count to align with the HUD methodological requirements for Point-in-Time Count reporting.
+Homelessness is defined differently across various federal agencies and institutions, such as the U.S. Department of Education or the U.S. Department of Health and Human Services.
+For the Pasadena Homeless Count, the HUD definition of homelessness is utilized to determine who is included in the count, aligning with HUD's methodological requirements for Point-in-Time Count reporting.

-HUD’s definition of homelessness includes individuals and families who lack a fixed, regular, and adequate nighttime residence.
-This means that they either:
+According to HUD's definition, homelessness includes individuals and families who lack a fixed, regular, and adequate nighttime residence.
+This encompasses people who:

 Have a primary nighttime residence that is a public or private place not meant for human habitation;